dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/connection-resiliency.md

 # Connection Resiliency

 Connection resiliency automatically retries failed database commands.
-It is supported by all relational databases.

-## SQL Server
+The feature can be used with any database by supplying an "execution strategy", which encapsulates the logic necessary to detect failures and retry commands.
+EF Core providers can supply execution strategies tailored to their specific database failure conditions and optimal retry policies.

-The SQL Server provider includes an execution strategy that is specifically tailored to SQL Server (including SQL Azure).
+As an example, the SQL Server provider includes an execution strategy that is specifically tailored to SQL Server (including SQL Azure).
 It is aware of the exception types that can be retried and has sensible defaults for maximum retries, delay between retries, etc.

 An execution strategy is specified when configuring the options for your context.
 This is typically in the `OnConfiguring` method of your derived context, or in `Startup.cs` for an ASP.NET Core application.